keezyttg/db-project/README.md

 ## 7. Notes

-If the grader cannot run the code, they should ensure:

-- The database file is in the same folder as app.py
-- SQLite3 is installed
-- Python 3 is installed

-The project is fully self-contained.
+If anything fails to run, check that gym.db is in the same directory as the Python file.
+Python 3 and SQLite3 must be installed.
+The project is fully self contained once the schema and data are loaded.

 # db-project